tinyheero/dotfiles/README.md

 ## Neovim

 The neovim configuration file requires neovim version > 0.1.4.

+> If you wish to use vim and not neovim, see below.

 You can install neovim through homebrew (OSX):

 ```{bash}
 brew install neovim/neovim/neovim